Skip to Content

 Learning to dance Tango as a gay couple was one our favourite things we did in Buenos Aires

-We practised our Tango moves everywhere!
+We practiced our Tango moves everywhere!

 Like this post?
 Pin it